-If you complete a self-assessment tax return, no doubt you have received lots of communications from HMRC in the run up to last month’s deadline.
+If you complete a self-assessment tax return, no doubt you received lots of communications from HMRC in the run up to January’s deadline.
 True communications from HMRC are generally quite helpful – reminding you of your responsibilities and providing you with access to learning materials that will help you manage your tax affairs.

 However, there are many scam communications which you need to be aware of.
 Last year, HMRC had almost 200,000 reports of suspicious phone calls (up from 60,000 the previous year), and then there are the phishing emails and texts too.
 Even fraudulent letters are still being received.

 Regardless of the means of communication, there are generally two types of message: either telling you about a rebate, or warnings that you’ve missed a deadline.
 Unfortunately, they range from being poorly written and unbelievable, to well-presented and convincing.